TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Transferability of Adversarial Perturbation

 In the meantime, note that when $\beta$ increases~(i.e., model becomes less smooth), in the transferability lower bound $C - k\sqrt{1 - \underline{\mathcal{S}}(\el, \lt)}$, the $C$ decreases and $k$ increase.
-As a result, both lower bounds in \Cref{thm:target,thm:untarget} decrease, which implies that when model becomes less smoother, the transferability lower bounds become looser for both targeted and untargeted attacks.
-In other words, \emph{when the model becomes smoother, the correlation between loss gradients similarity and lower bound of transferability becomes stronger}, which motivates us to improve the model smoothness to increase the effect of constraining loss gradients similarity.
-The theorems formalize the intuition that \textit{low risk classifiers would potentially have high transferability} if their loss gradients similarity and smoothness are sufficiently high as observed in exiting work~(cf. \cite{demontis2019adversarial}).
+As a result, the lower bounds in \Cref{thm:target} decreases, which implies that when model becomes less smoother~(i.e., $\beta$ becomes larger), the transferability lower bounds become looser for both targeted and untargeted attacks.
+In other words, \emph{when the model becomes smoother, the correlation between loss gradients similarity and lower bound of transferability becomes stronger}, which motivates us to constrain the model smoothness to increase the effect of limiting loss gradients similarity.

-Though it seems pessimistic given the lower bound of transferability, we would ask another question: {\em Is it possible to upper bound the transferability given additional constraints?}
+In addition to the $\ell_p$-bounded attacks, we also derive a transferability lower bound for general attacks whose magnitude is bounded by total variance distance of data distributions.
+We defer the detail analysis and discussion to \Cref{adx:sec-tv-transferability-proofs}.